-Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
-The longer the maturity an investment has the greater its fair value has sensitivity to changes in market interest rates.
+Interest rate risk is the risk that the change in market interest rates will adversely affect the fair value of an investment.
+The longer the maturity an investment has the greater its fair value has sensitivity to the change in market interest rates.
 The District's investment policy follows the Code as it relates to limits on investment maturities as a means of managing exposure to fair value losses arising from increasing interest rates.
-The District's investment in the Butte County Treasurer investment pool had an average maturity of 708 days.
+The District's investment in the Butte County Treasurer investment pool had an average maturity of 651 days.